blog2teach

 Now it's time to create your own blog!

 We'll be using Google Blogger to create your blog.
 It's simple, quick, and easy.
 Really!
+You may also find Google's "Getting Started" Tutorial page helpful.

 Step 1: Plan